drewblaisdell/conway/README.md

 Conway's Multiplayer Game of Life (Conway) is a real-time, persistent, multiplayer version of Conway's Game of Life.

+You can find a live version on [lifecompetes.com](http://lifecompetes.com).

 ## Installation

 Run `grunt development` or just `grunt` to set up the development environment.
 This will move the shared core files to the client/server directories and start an Express server.